Tip of the Week: 5 Surefire Ways to Ruin Your Smartphone

 Transporting Your Phone in Your Pockets

-Even shirt pockets are a bad place to keep your phone,.
+Even shirt pockets are a bad place to keep your phone, they can fall out way too easily.
 A better way to transport your device is in a purse, messenger bag, or belt clip.

 Forgetting About Malware